Daniel-KM/Omeka-S-module-BlockPlus/README.md

 > than the previous repository.__

-[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones.
+[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, assets, item set showcase, exhibits, etc.

 Installation